 - a.
 Subsequent slacks: A minimum of ten (10) contestants will be set for slack, before subsequent slacks may be created. - b.
 Riding event position and slack: When the required minimums have been set for each performance, if by adding two (2) contestants to each performance scheduled eliminates the slack, then slack will be eliminated. - c.
 At all CPRA approved rodeos the suggested slack order is as follows: tie down roping, steer wrestling, team roping and ladies barrel racing.
 Each event must either be completed or have one run on the cattle completed before going on to the next event.
 If a rough stock slack is required, the events will run either before or after the timed events are completed.
 Once a rodeo has been approved, the slack order cannot change after the entry date. - 17.
-The Rodeo Administrator or the Board of Directors can approve the positioning of the Ladies Barrel Racing event at rodeos and further that the grounds must be "worked" after the event, regardless of its position in the rodeo, to the satisfaction of the rodeo judge. - 18.
-Non-sanctioned events must be held before or after CPRA sanctioned events.
+The Director of Rodeo or the Board of Directors can approve the positioning of the Ladies Barrel Racing event at rodeos and further that the grounds must be "worked" after the event, regardless of its position in the rodeo, to the satisfaction of the rodeo judge. - 18.
+Non-sanctioned events must be held before or after CPRA sanctioned events. - 19.
+Minimum added money for major events at a CPRA rodeo is Two Thousand (\$2,000) dollars per event.